Nasirilahi/ES6-Tutorials/ES6/es6.md

 ### History
  ECMAScript (ES) was created to standardize javascript.
-Its latest version is 7 published in to june 2016.Ecmascript initially was known as *Mocha* and it is now also known as
+Its latest version is 7 published in to june 2016.Ecmascript initially was known as *Mocha* and it is now also known as ES.next and Hormany.

  #### Versions